mennovanslooten/mockqa/README.md

     # This button triggers an ajax request:
     click         button

-    # MockQA will automatically wait here
+    # MockQA will automatically wait for the request to complete
     assertText    #target                   Ajax response text

 ### Logging to the console